German School of Connecticut

-The German School of Connecticut or GSC is a private, non-profit Saturday school founded in 1978 with a student body of 350.
-A professional teaching staff, most of whom are native German speakers, provide three contact hours on each of thirty Saturdays during the traditional September - May school year.
+The German School of Connecticut, also known as GSC, is a private nonprofit Saturday school founded in 1978 with a student body of 350.
+A professional teaching staff, most of whom are native German speakers, provide three contact hours on each of thirty Saturdays during the traditional September – May school year.
 Classes are held on two campuses: Stamford and West Hartford, for ages ranging from preschool to high school as well as adults.
 Students learn, improve or maintain German language skills while celebrating German, Austrian and Swiss cultures.

-In 1982, it was the first German language school in the United States to be selected by the German Standing Conference of the Ministers of Education and Cultural Affairs and Central Agency for Schools Abroad (Zentralstelle für das Auslandsschulwesen) to administer the official Sprachdiplom I examination, and the following year added the Sprachdiplom II.
+In 1982, it was the first German-language school in the United States to be selected by the German Standing Conference of the Ministers of Education and Cultural Affairs and Central Agency for Schools Abroad (Zentralstelle für das Auslandsschulwesen) to administer the official Sprachdiplom I examination, and the following year added the Sprachdiplom II.
 These annual exams test the equivalence of ten and twelve years of German language study, equalling proficiency on the B1/A2 and C1/B2 levels of the Common European Framework of Reference for Languages, respectively.